kkdai/linebot-langchain/README.md

-LINE Bot with Langchain in Python
+Utilizing a LINE Bot integrated with LangChain in Python to assist with stock price inquiries
 ==============

 ![](./img/bot2.jpg)